jwagner/smartcrop.js/README.md

 ### 2.0.0 (beta)
 In short: It's a lot faster when calculating bigger crops.
-The quality of the crops should be comparable but the could be radically different, so this will be a major release.
+The quality of the crops should be comparable but the results are going to be different so this will be a major release.

 ### 1.1.1
 Removed useless files from npm package.